dphfox/Fusion/docs/tutorials/fundamentals/objects.md

 doCleanup(scope)
 ```

 You can now rewrite those constructors as method calls.
+The `scope` argument is
+inferred for you.

 ```Lua linenums="2" hl_lines="7-9"
 local Fusion = require(ReplicatedStorage.Fusion)